martinpeck/martinpeck.github.io/_posts/2018-07-04-iterm2-goodness.markdown

 This isn't particularly novel, and if I'd RTFM'd the [iTerm2][iterm2] docs I'd know about this already, but I've just stumbled across a cool feature of [iTerm2][iterm2] and I thought I'd share it.

-When you kick off a long running process from a terminal window, it's common to then switch to another application while the process runs.
+When you kick off a long running process from a terminal window, it's common to then switch to another application while the process runs (in my case, when I'm deploying a number of resources to Azure using an [ARM template][arm-template]).
 What's even more common is to then forget about that terminal window because (for example) you've started to read the entire [XKCD archive][archive].

-Recently, while [deploying ARM templates][arm-template], I read [a tweet by @LawrenceGripper][tweet] that suggested...
+Recently, I read [a tweet by @LawrenceGripper][tweet]...

-> Optimization: When running a long running bash script use `longthing && notify-send bash "I'm done"` so you can browse/email but get notified when it's done (tested on ubuntu 18)
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Optimization: When running a long running bash script use `longthing &amp;&amp; notify-send bash &quot;I&#39;m done&quot;` so you can browse/email but get notified when it&#39;s done (tested on ubuntu 18)</p>&mdash; Lawrence Gripper (@lawrencegripper) <a href="https://twitter.com/lawrencegripper/status/1013801227996598272?ref_src=twsrc%5Etfw">July 2, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Given I spend most of my terminal-time within [iTerm2][iterm2] on my Mac I wondered if there was something more "MacOS friendly" that I could do that would give me a similar experience. **It turns out there is!**
+Given I spend most of my terminal-time within [iTerm2][iterm2] on my Mac, this tweet made me wondered if there was something I could do within iTerm 2 that would give me a similar experience. **It turns out there is!**

 iTerm2 has a feature called Alert on Next Mark, which is mentione in their online docs for :